Tiling bijections between paths and Brauer diagrams: Secondary Arc Labels

 \p \defcom{Secondary arc label} For each arc $i$ in $D$ there is an arc in $\TLproj(D)$ with the same right-standard label.
 We call this association between arcs of $D$ and arcs of $\TLproj(D)$ the `right-correspondence'.
 We now associate a new `secondary' label to each arc in $D$ --- the left-standard label for the right-corresponding arc in $\TLproj(D)$.

-\p For example, the secondary labelling for the diagram $D$ in Figure~\ref{fig:brauerexample} is shown in Figure~\ref{fig:phi'tl}(a).
+\p For example, the secondary-labelling for the diagram $D$ in Figure~\ref{fig:brauerexample} is shown in Figure~\ref{fig:phi'tl}(a).
 The labels at the top of the diagram are the right-standard labels, and each arc has been given its left-standard label.
 We remark that if $D \in J_n^{TL}$ then $\TLproj(D)=D$, so its secondary and left-standard labels coincide.

 \p \defcom{Right-agreement} Let us say that two diagrams \emph{right-agree} up to a given vertex $x$ if there is a partial Brauer diagram on that vertex and the vertices to the right of it which can be completed on the left to either of the two diagrams.
 If, in addition, the two diagrams do not right-agree up to the vertex immediately to the left of $x$, we shall say that they \emph{maximally right-agree} up to $x$.